‘Switzerland is a rock in turbulent waters’

 In an interview with swissinfo.ch, Leuthard adds that governments shouldn’t fear members of the public, but should inform and persuade them.

-swissinfo.ch: This is your second time as president, having previously held the largely ceremonial roleexternal link in 2010.
+swissinfo.ch: This is your second time as president, having previously held the largely ceremonial role in 2010.
 Is the world today better or worse than seven years ago?

-Doris Leuthard: At the moment I have the feeling that there are more issues that have gotten worse.
+Doris Leuthard: At the moment I have the feeling that there are more issues that have got worse.
 Globally there are more conflicts and more people fleeing than ever before.
 One thing that’s better is that more people have been lifted out of poverty.

-swissinfo.ch: What else has gotten worse apart from the refugee situation?
+swissinfo.ch: What else has got worse apart from the refugee situation?

 D.L.: Our relationship with the European Union is more tense.
 Europe has problems that are having an impact on our bilateral relations.
 We’re surrounded by a lot more uncertainty, for example Brexit or the policies of the new US president.
 One of my jobs will be to give the Swiss people a feeling of security, stability and direction.
 Switzerland is a rock in turbulent waters and must remain so.